-- The lumbar puncture can reveal high opening pressure, leukocytosis, high protein and low glucose.
+- Lumbar punctures can reveal high opening pressure, leukocytosis, high protein, and low glucose.
 It is the most sensitive test in the diagnosis of subarachnoid hemorrhage.

-Diagnostic images are not routinely indicated unless a structural cause is suspected or, possibly, unless the patient is very young and there is no family history.
+Diagnostic images are not routinely indicated unless a structural cause is suspected or, possibly, unless the patient is very young and has no family history.
 The modalities include the following:

 - Sinus radiography.

 - Magnetic resonance image.

 The electroencephalogram may help assess the status of an underlying seizure disorder associated with headaches or exclude seizures in children with acute confusional migraines.